sindresorhus/execa/readme.md

 Type: `boolean`<br>
 Default: `true`

-If the first signal does not terminate the child after a specified timeout, a `SIGKILL` signal will be sent to the process.
+If the first signal does not terminate the child process after a specified timeout, a `SIGKILL` signal will be sent to the process.

 ##### options.forceKillAfter